-In order to file a plea by affidavit, you must:
+In order to file a plea by mail, you must:

-1. Consult with Court staff to obtain approval to forward defense by affidavit.
+1. Consult with Court staff to obtain approval to forward defense by mail.

-2. Complete the affidavit according to the instructions provided and return to the court.
+2. Complete the Plea By Mail Form according to the instructions provided and return to the court.

 3. The prosecution will present its testimony in the usual manner and the judge will read the contents of the affidavit in open court.